gbdev/gb-asm-tutorial/src/part3/enemies.md

 # Enemies

 Enemies in SHMUPS often come in a variety of types, and travel also in a variety of patterns.
-To keep things simple for this tutorial, we'll have one enemy that flys straight downward.
+To keep things simple for this tutorial, we'll have one enemy that fly straight downward.
 Because of this decision, the logic for enemies is going to be similar to bullets in a way.
-They both travel vertically and disappear when off screeen.
+They both travel vertically and disappear when off screen.
 Some differences to point out are:

 - Enemies are not spawned by the player, so we need logic that spawns them at random times and locations.
 - Enemies must check for collision against the player